Liga DIMAYOR

-The Categoría Primera A (/es/), commonly referred to as Liga BetPlay Dimayor due to sponsorship by online betting company BetPlay, is a professional association football league in Colombia and the highest level of the Colombian football league system.
+The Liga DIMAYOR, commonly referred to as Liga BetPlay Dimayor due to sponsorship by online betting company BetPlay, is a professional association football league in Colombia and the highest level of the Colombian football league system.

 A total of twenty clubs compete in the league's regular season.
-División Mayor del Fútbol Profesional Colombiano, better known as DIMAYOR, organizes the competition and operates the league system of promotion and relegation for both Categoría Primera A and Categoría Primera B leagues.
+División Mayor del Fútbol Profesional Colombiano, better known as DIMAYOR, organizes the competition and operates the league system of promotion and relegation for both Liga DIMAYOR and Torneo DIMAYOR leagues.
 Since its foundation in 1948, sixteen teams have been crowned as Colombian football champions.
 The most successful club is Atlético Nacional with 18 titles.
 The league was ranked as the 11th strongest national league in the world at the end of 2023 by the International Federation of Football History & Statistics.